playframework/playframework/documentation/manual/working/scalaGuide/main/async/ScalaWebSockets.md

 @[actor-json-formats](code/ScalaWebSockets.scala)

-Now we can create WebSocket `FrameFormatter`'s for these types:
+Now we can create a WebSocket `MessageFlowTransformer` for these types:

 @[actor-json-frames](code/ScalaWebSockets.scala)